Mineshafter61/ComputingClassProj/README.md

 # ComputingClassProj
 A project for my class

-# Description
+## Description
-A platform where people can order their food before going to the restaurant.
+An application that will keep track of YOUR budget.

-# Impact
+## Impact
-It will help reduce food wastage.
+It will help YOU to reduce spending.